JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 Fourth, the key-value pairs are separated with commas.
 This is because the JSON format ignores white-space, so commas are required to provide structure.

+<b>#28: Keys:</b>
-<b>#28: Keys: Keys (like "name" and "score" above in #27), and in Mongo terminology, these are the fields for our collection.
+Keys (like "name" and "score" above in #27), and in Mongo terminology, these are the fields for our collection.
 There are values associated with our keys, like
 (in the code above in #27) the "name" field being “David” and the value of the "score" field being 0.
 The key-value pairs are separated with commas to provide structure (and because the JSON format ignores white-space).
 We can also click on the downward-facing arrows to see the data associated with each document,
 including: